ShuhuaGao/bcn_rc/README.md

 # Causion

-Currently, we use very small integer type `UInt8` to reduce memory usage.
+Currently, we use very small integer types `UInt8` and `UInt16` to reduce memory usage.
-As a result, the allowed number of control variables is at most 7, and the maximum $T^*$ for robust controllability is allowed to 255.
+As a result, the allowed number of control variables is at most 7, and the maximum $T^*$ for robust controllability is allowed to $2^16 - 1$.

-If this is not the actual case, please use a wider integer type in [types.jl](RobustControllability/src/types.jl).
+If this is not the actual case, please change it to a wider integer type in [types.jl](RobustControllability/src/types.jl).